 The Microsoft Excel INDIRECT function returns a reference to a range, and I use it to make dependent drop down lists in my Excel workbook, to show items based on another cell's value.
 You can also use INDIRECT

-function to create a reference that won't change if row or columns are
+to create a reference that won't change, if rows or columns are

-Watch this short video, to see how to use the INDIRECT function.
 Written instructions are below the video.
 Download the sample INDIRECT workbook, to see the examples, and to follow along with the video.

 Thanks to Dave Peterson, for his contributions to this page.

 The INDIRECT function is useful when you want to return a value, based on a text string.
 For example, select a range name from a drop down list, and get the total amount for the selected range.